-We know from talking to families that most deaf children and young people don’t have problems with bullying at school or at leisure activities.
-But as a parent you might have questions about what you should do if your child does experience bullying.
-It’s important to know how to support your child if they’re bullied, and how to work with the school to make sure the bullying is dealt with effectively.
+While a lot of children and young people will not face issues with bullying in or outside of school, some will, and as a parent you may have questions about what you can do to help, advise and support your child.
+It’s also vital to know how you can work with their school to make sure the bullying is being dealt with effectively.

 How might deaf children experience bullying?

 Bullying can take place in many ways and it can happen in a number of different locations.

 Bullying can happen at school or at other places like Guides, Scouts, sports groups and after-school clubs.
 Bullying can happen face-to-face, over the phone or through texts and online.

 - emotional/indirect: ignoring or deliberately excluding, spreading rumours or nasty stories, turning friends against the child, laughing at them or talking about them behind their back, taking, hiding or damaging their personal belongings, drawing unkind pictures of the child, using a feature of the child’s disability to bully them, e.g. deliberately making loud noises near a deaf child who is known to find loud noises unpleasant, creeping up on them from behind to scare them, deliberately making a noise when the teacher is giving instructions

 - physical: any physical contact which would hurt such as hitting, kicking, pinching, pushing, shoving, tripping up, pulling out hearing aids

 - manipulation/controlling behaviour: using the child’s vulnerability as a way of controlling them or making them do something the bully wants them to do

 - cyberbullying: any form of bullying that is carried out through the use of electronic media devices, such as computers, laptops, smartphones, tablets, or gaming consoles.

 - lack of deaf awareness among staff and other children at school